Pain Below Knee Cap? Learn 8 Patellar Tendonitis Exercises for Quick Relief

 Abductor strengthening for pain below knee cap

-After that, to strengthen the muscles on the outer sides of the thigh, you need to come to a side-lying position.
+1. Lie down on the sidelying position.
 It will be much better If you place a pillow below the neck.
 Bend your bottom lying leg as shown in the figure while keeping the overlying leg straight.
-Now, lift the upper leg straight without bending the knee.
-Have to lift it up to 30 degrees, hold it for 5 seconds, then drop it down, ok!

-In a single session repeat it 10 to 15 times and do it for two to three sessions in a day for a good result.
+5. In a single session repeat it 10 to 15 times and do it for two to three sessions in a day for a good result.

-In this position, we can now do one more excise with a slight tweak in the posture.
+In this position, we can now do one more exercise with a slight tweak in the posture.
 Here, we need to keep both legs in a bending position.
 Look at the hips, it is bent in a forward direction, also, the knee is bent with the feet together.

 Now, in this position, raise your knee without the feet being separated.
 Hold it for 5 seconds, then release it.
 Continue with the exercises 10 to 15 times in a single session.
 Twice daily is recommended.